-In this paper we have analyzed the Casimir effect associated with a massive scalar quantum field confined between two large and parallel plates in the vacuum in a Lorentz violating scenario.
-The confinement on the bosonic field is implemented by boundary conditions imposed to this field on the plates.
-The boundary conditions considered in this paper are: Dirichlet, Neumann and Mixed conditions; moreover the Lorentz violation is introduced in this formalism by a CPT-even, aether-like manner, considering the coupling between the space-time derivative of the field with two background constant four-vectors.
-The intensity of these interactions are determined by two dimensionless parameters $\lambda_i$, for $i=1, \ 2.$ In this sense the present analysis can be considered as an extension of the previous one developed in \cite{Messias2017}, where only one four-vector was considered.
-Here, we assume that one of the four-vectors is time-like and the other is space-like.
-With respect to the last one we consider two distinct directions: parallel to the plates and perpendicular to them.
-By our results, the Dirichlet and Neumann boundary conditions provide the same Casimir energies.
-These energies are expressed in the integral representations, Eq. \eqref{int1}, for the second vector parallel to the plates, and by \eqref{int3a} for the vector perpendicular.
-Both integral representations can be exprressed in terms of infinity series of Macdonald functions, \eqref{int2} and \eqref{int4a}, respectively.
-As we have pointed out, for the second vector parallel to the plates, the modification in the Casmir energy due to the LV is through a multiplicative factor; however, for the case perpendicular, the modification is more delicate.
-The correction associated with the time-like vector is through a multiplicative factor to the standard Casmir energy; however, as to the space-like one, the modification can be understood as the situation where the distance between the plates is corrected by the factor $1/\sqrt{1-\lambda_2}$, a shown in \eqref{b-factor}.
-By using the integral representations for the Casimir energies per unity area, Eq.s \eqref{int1} and \eqref{int3a}, approximated expressions for both results can be obtained for $a\mu<<1$ and $a\mu>>1$.
-These results are given in \eqref{int3} and \eqref{appr_1}, for the vector parallel to the plates, and by \eqref{int4b} and \eqref{int4c}, for the vector perpendicular.
-In order to provide a better understanding about the influence of the LV in the Casimir energy, we plot the behavior of the $a^3{E}/{L^2}$ as function of $\mu a$ for both models analyzed, considering different values of the parameters $\lambda_1$ and $\lambda_2$, namely: both parameter being zero, i.e., absence of the LV, only one of them being non-zero, and finally both parameters being different from zero.
-The corresponding graphs are given in Fig. \ref{plot_dirichlet}.
-From these plots we can see that the presence of LV presents corrections compared with the case without violation.
+Our results show that the Dirichlet and Neumann boundary conditions provide the same Casimir energies.
+These energies are expressed in integral representations, Eq. \eqref{int1}, for the second vector parallel to the plates, and by Eq. \eqref{int3a} for the vector perpendicular.
+Both integral representations can be expressed in terms of infinite series of Bessel functions, Eq. \eqref{int2} and Eq. \eqref{int4a}, respectively.
+For the second vector parallel to the plates, the modification in the Casimir energy due to the Lorentz violation is through a multiplicative factor; however, for the case perpendicular, the modification is more delicate.
+The correction associated with the timelike vector is through a multiplicative factor to the standard Casimir energy; however, for the spacelike vector, the modification can be understood as a situation where the distance between the plates is corrected by the factor $1/\sqrt{1-\lambda_2}$, as shown in Eq. \eqref{b-factor}.
+Using the integral representations for the Casimir energies per unit area, Eqs. \eqref{int1} and \eqref{int3a}, approximate expressions for both results can be obtained for $a\mu\ll1$ and $a\mu\gg1$.
+These results are given in Eq. \eqref{int3} and Eq. \eqref{appr_1}, for the vector parallel to the plates, and in Eq. \eqref{int4b} and Eq. \eqref{int4c}, for the vector perpendicular.